morrownr/USB-WiFi/home/USB_WiFi_Adapter_Information_for_Linux.md

 Many WiFi hardware makers do not supply USB WiFi chipsets.
 This means that choice is more limited than with other computer-related product lines.

-There are only 2 companies currently supplying chipsets for USB WiFi adapters - Mediatek and Realtek.
+There are only 3 companies currently supplying chipsets for USB WiFi adapters - [Mediatek](http://www.mediatek.com/), [AIC Semiconductor](https://www.aicsemicon.com/) and [Realtek](https://www.realtek.com/).
-Intel is not supplying USB capable chipsets and Qualcomm-Atheros is not supplying modern USB capable chipsets.
+Intel does not supplying USB capable chipsets and Qualcomm-Atheros is not supplying modern USB capable chipsets.
-Of the two suppliers that do provide USB WiFi chipsets, Mediatek supports drivers for their chipsets the right way, in-kernel.
+Of the suppliers that do provide USB WiFi chipsets, Mediatek supports drivers for their chipsets the right way, in-kernel.
 Mediatek drivers are Linux Wireless Standards-compliant and are updated constantly without users having to worry about it.

 #### Tips